cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 # RFC9162_SHA256 {#sec-rfc-9162-verifiable-data-structure-definition}

 This section defines how the data structures described in {{-certificate-transparency-v2}}
-are mapped to the terminology defined in this document, using cbor and cose.
+are mapped to the terminology defined in this document, using CBOR and COSE.

 ## Verifiable Data Structure